Send database connection pool stats to collectd

 As an added feature, the connmon UX has now been integrated into SQLAlchemy-collectd.
 This is a console application that displays a “top”-like display of the current status of connections.

-Using the configuration above, we can add a “monitor” line to our collectd server configuration:
+Using the configuration above, we can add a a plugin configuration for the connmon server plugin:

 We can now run “connmon” on localhost port 25828: